Fed's Brainard: Economy making 'welcome progress,' but still 'far' from goals - Up News Info

 Article content

-The Fed is approaching a critical few months as it tries to read an economy progressing through an unparalleled moment of restarting after a pandemic.
-What are difficult judgments in normal times — assessing the path of inflation or judging what employment metrics are most meaningful — have become even more complex in an environment where consumption and work patterns have been upended.
+The Fed is approaching a critical few months as it tries to read an economy progressing through the unparalleled moment of restarting after a pandemic.
+What are difficult judgments in normal times — assessing the path of inflation or assessing what employment metrics are most meaningful — have become even more complex in an environment where consumption and work patterns have been upended, and may have been changed permanently by the historic health crisis.

 How those questions are resolved will determine when the Fed begins to reduce its $120 billion in monthly bond purchases, and then eventually raises interest rates from the current near zero level.

+Another poor outcome won’t necessarily dim faith in the recovery, only emphasize how hard it is to restart a $20 trillion economy.

-Brainard has been among the stronger voices arguing for patience before making any change.
+Brainard has been among the stronger voices arguing to wait on any policy change to be sure the recovery won’t slip, but herself made a revision in her language on Tuesday.
+While saying policy should remain steady, she did not repeat her call for the Fed to be “patient” before making any changes, a word often used to push policy debates far down the road.

-The fact that inflation, for example, is being partly driven by things like unexpected computer chip shortages and a rush to buy used cars is all the more reason to wait — as is the uncertainty over why people seem hesitant to take jobs.
+The fact that prices are currently being driven higher by things like unexpected computer chip shortages and a rush by consumers to buy used cars is all the more reason to wait — as is the uncertainty over why people seem hesitant to take jobs.

 Some of that data “noise” will ease by the fall, Brainard said.